toml-lang/toml/toml.md

 ------

 There are four ways to express strings: basic, multi-line basic, literal, and multi-line literal.

-All strings must contain only valid UTF-8 characters.
+All strings must contain only valid UTF-8 encoded characters as is the case for the TOML document as a whole.
+Certain control characters are not allowed to occur literally in any kind of string: U+0000 to U+0008, U+000B, U+000C, U+000E to U+001F, and U+007F.
+In basic strings and multi-line basic strings, but not in literal strings or multi-line literal strings, those control characters can be described with escapes as specified below.
+Additional restrictions are described below.

 **Basic strings** are surrounded by quotation marks (`"`).
-Any Unicode character may be used except those that must be escaped: quotation mark, backslash, and the control characters other than tab (U+0000 to U+0008, U+000A to U+001F, U+007F).
+In addition to the characters disallowed for all strings mentioned above, U+000A (LF) and U+000D (CR) may not occur literally in basic strings.
+Backslash and quotation mark may only occur literally if they are part of a valid escape sequence.

 ```toml
 str = "I'm a string. \"You can quote me\".
 Name\tJos\u00E9\nLocation\tSF."